Nishita22/Book-Recommender-Model/README.md

 # Book-Recommender-Model

 This model will recommend 5 similar books to the readers.
-It is a clustering project
+It is based on collaborative filtering recommender system using K Nearest Neighbour